usaid-cs/yesterday-i-learned/python-django.md

 - If you `annotate(a='foo__bar__baz')` a queryset that evaluates to objects (i.e. the default kind of queryset), then each object gets an attribute `a`.
 - It is possible to map-annotate a (one or many)-to-many relationship using `annotate(singular_relation=F('plurals_relation'))`; each object gets at most one plurals relation annotated.
 - In an M2M field, it doesn't matter how many things you have there... if you do `print(foo.bars)` instead of `print(foo.bars.all())`, it's always going to print `Bar.None`.
+- To order a queryset's related fields (like if you are querying users and their products, with products sorted by name), do a `Prefetch()` on those products, with `queryset=` being an ordered set of products.

 #### Don't know what `select_related` and `prefetch_related` do